robert-westenberger/knowledgebase/home-buying.md

 "What happens if I'm not satisfied with the home after I move in?"

 "How do you ensure that I'm seeing homes that truly match my criteria and price range?"

+# Random points of interest
+- Never use inspector recommended by realtor.
+Conflict of interest.